-The Statement of Internal Control set out on pages 29 and 30 of this Annual Report provides an overview of the state of internal controls of the Group and of the Company.
+The Statement of Internal Control set out on pages 30 to 31 of this Annual Report provides an overview of the state of internal controls of the Group and of the Company.

-7. ENSURE TIMELY AND HIGH QUALITY DISCLOSURE
+ENSURE TIMELY AND HIGH QUALITY DISCLOSURE 7.

 Corporate Disclosure Policies